 For almost 2,000 years the incorrect naming of the Fourth Gospel as ‘The Gospel According to John’ has misled its readers.
 It would be more correct to say ‘The Gospel According to John if you believe Irenaeus.’
 The Fourth Gospel identifies its author as ‘The Beloved Disciple’, never as John.

-The idea that Mary Magdalene wrote the Fourth Gospel is not new but generally supposes that the text was tampered with and deliberately changed to masculine.
+The idea that Mary Magdalene wrote the Fourth Gospel is not new but generally supposes that the text was tampered with or deliberately changed to masculine.
 Such thinking misses the point that the Fourth Gospel was written from the perspective of a ‘Beloved Disciple’ – in other words, a person who is unidentified by gender.
 Koine Greek had to default to masculine when written from that perspective; it followed the rules of grammar for a ‘person in general’ .
-Perhaps this was God’s way of preserving the Fourth Gospel in an era when Church Fathers only allowed men who could prove apostolic links to be bishops and Gospel Authors.

-There were many good reasons for the author of the Fourth Gospel to write from the perspective of a ‘Beloved Disciple’.
-Perhaps the most encouraging is the message that in God’s eyes gender, nationality, and worldly qualifications were of absolutely no importance.
-The qualifications of a Beloved Disciple are not whether you are born a male, have a PhD in theology or can prove a lineage back to the Twelve Apostles – qualifications important to men.
+There were many reasons for the author of the Fourth Gospel to write from the perspective of a ‘Beloved Disciple’.
+Perhaps the most encouraging is the message that in God’s eyes, gender, nationality, and worldly qualifications were of absolutely no importance.
+The qualifications of a Beloved Disciple are not whether you are born male or can prove a lineage back to the Twelve Apostles – qualifications important to men.
 The Fourth Gospel explains what is important to God – to believe in Jesus and follow Him.

-“To all who did receive him, to those who believed in his name, he gave the right to become children of God – children born not of natural descent, nor of human decision or a husband’s will, but born of God.”
+“To all who received him, to those who believed in his name, he gave the right to become children of God – children born not of natural descent, nor of human decision or a husband’s will, but born of God.”
 John 1:12-13

 TRADITION OF JOHN

-Marcion used the gospel known as Luke (minus a couple of chapters) without any attribution of authorship.
+Marcion used the gospel known as Luke (minus some of the Jewishness) without any attribution of authorship.
 This drew scathing criticism from Tertullian (a ‘Church Father’) at the end of the second century –

 There are no original gospel records, only copies of copies.
 The oldest complete copy of the New Testament dates to approximately 350CE.
 By this time the manuscripts complete with attributions of authorship were firmly established amongst the Orthodox Church.
 The question is, when were authors first attributed to the gospels?